-The majority of EYFS staff hold the Paediatric First aid qualification, with three members of the team about to complete theirs in the next month or so (Sept 22) or are to renew this important qualification.
+The majority of EYFS staff hold the Paediatric First aid qualification, with one member of the team about to complete theirs soon.
+Staff are notified when they are due to renew this important qualification.

 The Child Protection Policy is in place to ensure the safety of all stakeholders at Haughton School.
 Backing up this policy is a dedicated safeguarding team which includes five Designated Safeguarding Leads.
 Staff have regular Safeguarding training and have access to the safeguarding systems to log any concerns regarding any aspects of safeguarding and behaviour.
 All staff are vigilant in reporting concerns.